Leigh Matthews: Retirement

-Matthews 332nd and final game was the 1985 Grand Final loss to Essendon.
+Matthews' 332nd and final game was the 1985 grand final loss to Essendon.

-Upon retirement, Matthews had scored 915 goals, which remains the highest tally by a non-full forward.
-At the time of his retirement, it was the fourth-highest tally by any player; he is now 9th all time.
-Matthews also accrued 202 Brownlow Medal votes in his career, currently the sixth most of all time.
-His tally was the most by a player who has not won the award.
+Upon retirement, Matthews had scored 915 goals, which remains the highest VFL/AFL tally by a non-full-forward.
+At the time of his retirement, it was the fourth-highest tally by any player; he is now ninth in the all-time list.
+Matthews also accrued 202 Brownlow Medal votes in his career, currently the tenth-most of all time.
+His tally is the third most by a player who has not won the award, behind Scott Pendlebury and Joel Selwood.